Bakel-Bakel/clean-code-tutorial/README.md

 ## 🙌 Contributing

-Contributions are welcome!
+Please, contributions are welcome!
 If you want to add new examples, improve existing ones, or share clean code tips:

 1. Fork the repo
 2. Create a new branch